dbeniamin/1-100_PythonCode_Challenge/README.md

 **03.10.2024 → day 59 - Blog Capstone part 2 - styling** - Continue the day 57 by adding styling.
 - Stylize the skeleton blog build in day 57.

+**16.10.2024 → day 60 - day 60 - Requests with Flask - Functional contact form** - The blog created on day 57 has now a functional contact form.
+- Build using smtplib, jinja, requests and flask.
+- Focused on introduction of mailing service being added to the contact form and routing it, so the mails are sent to target email address.

 ### Contributing: